GDRhodes/Ryan_CaseFile/ryan_case_file_synthesis.md

 Through November and December, Nienke's life expanded while Ryan's contracted.
 Her parents came, she went to NYC, then the Southwest, then Europe, then Hawaii.
 Ryan's communication declined sharply.
 But the January initiation data shows the decline was not simply her abandoning him.
 By January, she initiated all active conversation days and Ryan initiated none.
 He no longer served as the constant driver/helper, but she continued to pursue him.
 That is important because it complicates the painful but too-simple story that she used him for rides and discarded him.

+Still, the late-October-through-holiday WhatsApp pattern may have felt asymmetrical before January.
+Nienke appears at times to have left town without saying goodbye, later contacts sometimes centered on pickup or ride needs, and Ryan's Christmas and New Year's messages were not promptly answered or reciprocated.
+The careful formulation is not "exploitation proven," but "asymmetry felt": the relationship could have mattered to both people while still becoming painful for Ryan because ordinary continuity, acknowledgment, and practical support did not appear balanced.

 At the same time, Ryan was presenting other romantic stories to other people.
 He told Rob at Christmas about Sreyashi Mukherjee, an Indian woman he was dating, and apparently did not mention Nienke.
 He told Nienke about Beth kissing him in unusually detailed terms.
 He dated, or tried to date, while the recovered photo archive remained dominated by Nienke.
 This suggests that conventional dating and primary emotional salience were not the same thing.

 January is where the tone of the record changes.
 On January 10, Ryan appears to have deleted all messages.
 He also began declining invitations as rundown or ill.
 He told Brad he was being a hermit and that it was both physical and mental.
 By late January, Nienke confronted him: his ignoring her was hurtful, that was not how friends communicate, and if he no longer wanted to be friends he should say so.
 Ryan answered that he was exceptionally down and needed time alone, and said she had done nothing wrong.

+Yet Ryan's withdrawal was not absolute.
+When Nienke came to his apartment, he reportedly did not let her in and appeared to pretend he was sleeping, while still going to Joe and Lucas's house and remaining intermittently connected to bowling.
+This suggests that Nienke may have become a high-emotional-demand contact Ryan avoided, not merely one person among many he lacked energy to see.

 Around that same period, he purchased the rope later associated with his death.
+The item was a half-inch utility rope, Ryan was not known to be a climber, and it was reportedly his only Amazon order from 2025.
+Approximately two weeks later, during Valentine's Day weekend, Ryan died by hanging using that rope.

 That is the strongest concrete warning marker in the recovered evidence.
 It does not mean Nienke's confrontation caused the purchase.
 The content of the exchange actually cuts against a clean rejection story: Nienke was reaching for him, not ending the relationship.
 Ryan reassured her she had done nothing wrong.
 The more defensible interpretation is that by late January, Ryan was no longer merely depressed and withdrawn; he may have begun preparing.

 February then shows the painful limit of ordinary friendship and neighborly care.
 Olivia, Nienke, Brad, Aaron, John, Charlie, Joe, Lucas, and others were trying to get through or noticing deterioration.
 They offered dinner, coffee, walks, football, bowling, visits, food, company, and hugs.
 Brad and John explicitly challenged Ryan's reassurance.
 Joe and Lucas reportedly cooked extra food because they wondered whether Ryan was eating properly, and they noticed signs that he was not taking care of himself.
+Ryan also gave friends money for the upcoming bowling competition season, had calculator math on his phone showing the fee allocation, and appears to have had general dinner plans for the following week.
+He also secretly returned Olivia's Christmas present by leaving it at her door.
+These facts sit uneasily beside one another: ordinary future planning, possible emotional leave-taking, and concrete suicide preparation appear to overlap.
 Ryan minimized: tired, busy, all good.
 In hindsight, those responses look like concealment.
 In real time, they may have sounded like the kind of thing a depressed friend says when he wants space.

 This is one of the central conclusions of the case file: Ryan was not forgotten.
 The record shows multiple people noticing, trying, and escalating within ordinary social limits.
 What they did not have was the full cross-sectional picture: Briana had the therapy side, Nienke had her relationship, Olivia had the romantic interpretation and later invitations, Brad and John had the withdrawal, Joe and Lucas had daily-life/self-care observations, Charlie had unanswered calls, the browser history had death/consciousness searches, Amazon had the rope timeline, and the photo archive had the intensity of Nienke's presence.
 No one person had all of it while Ryan was alive.